 About the program

 The Bay Area Youth Science (BAYS) Program is an eight-week, paid summer internship for rising high school juniors and seniors to conduct research in labs at UCSF.
 Research projects will range in topics from drug discovery and design, cancer biology, computational chemistry, infectious disease treatments, COVID-19 therapeutics, structural biology, protein biophysics, and much more!
-The internship period is June 10 to August 10, 2021.
-Interns will be paid $5,000 for their participation in the eight-week summer internship.
+Interns are paid $5,000 for their participation in the eight-week summer internship.

-2021 is the first year of the BAYS Program, held with students at KIPP San Francisco College Preparatory (KIPP-SFCP).
+2021 was the first year of the BAYS Program, held with students at KIPP San Francisco College Preparatory (KIPP-SFCP).
 We hope to expand in future years to reach more schools in the Bay Area.
+Check out interviews with the 2021 BAYS Program cohort!

 The BAYS Program consists of two phases:

 - A virtual introduction to the scientific enterprise.
-The virtual portion began in February 2021 for high school students to attend weekly research talks by professors at UCSF, along with a postdoc panel, a graduate student panel, and a staff scientist/research associate panel where newer scientists can share how and why they got into science and a bit about themselves and their research.
+The virtual portion is for high school students to attend weekly research talks by professors at UCSF, along with a postdoc panel, a graduate student panel, and a staff scientist/research associate panel where newer scientists can share how and why they got into science and a bit about themselves and their research.

-- Must be a rising high school junior or senior (currently a sophomore or junior).
+- Must be a rising high school senior (currently a junior).

 - Must be at least 16 years old at the time of the internship.